 - Trans-Siberian Orchestra has an arrangement of "O Fortuna" on their album "Night Castle".

 - Enigma's Screen Behind the Mirror album references "O Fortuna" in four of the songs, including "Gravity Of Love".

 - Ministry's "No W" samples "O Fortuna" in its intro - or at least the version heard in the music video and the Rock Against Bush compilation does; the album version edits that section out, possibly for copyright reasons.

-- Thirty Seconds To Mars used to play "O Fortuna" before they came out on stage (more than likely to evoke the same reaction it gets when it's played right before a sporting event).
+- 30 Seconds to Mars used to play "O Fortuna" before they came out on stage (more than likely to evoke the same reaction it gets when it's played right before a sporting event).
 Used most commonly during touring in support of A Beautiful Lie and used infrequently since then to create some cheap heat amongst older fans and pump up the rest of the crowd.